 In light of these changes, the FinteQC conference aims to,

-Jointly Organized by UQAR and Desjardins, the conference offers an intensive two-day program including panels, workshops and keynotes speakers.
-The event provides participants with opportunities to exchange ideas, present original research, learn about recent and ongoing studies, and network with peers.
-Experts, faculty and doctoral students from Quebec, Canada and around the world will have the opportunity to present and share their ideas in both languages: English and French.
+Jointly organized by UQAR and Desjardins Lab, the conference offers an intensive two-day program including panels, workshops and keynote speakers.
+The event provides participants with opportunities to exchange ideas, present original research and get valuable feedback on research-in-progress projects.
+Experts, faculty and doctoral students from Quebec, Canada and around the world will have the opportunity to network with peers, present and share their ideas in both languages: English and French.

 The 2018 edition of the FinteQC conference attracted more than 200 participants from eleven different countries.
 They attended the presentation of four panels, seven invited speakers and thirty high quality academic research in eight different sessions.
 FinteQC 2018 was sponsored by several partners including Desjardins, Lévio, Korem, CGI, the city of Lévis and CPA Quebec.

 You are invited to submit an extended abstract (about 500 words) representing empirical, methodological, and conceptual research, that focus on Fintech and banking transformation related areas.
 New research proposals and research-in-progress are also considered.
 We also invite participants to submit proposals for symposia.
 In this format, a number of speakers discuss a common topic or theme in a manner that brings new insights to the subject.
 The purpose is to engage a group of panelists in an interactive discussion.
 Symposium proposals should include clear descriptions of the topics to be discussed and the procedures that will be used to manage the discussion among panelists and with the audience.

 Topics of interest include, but are not limited to: